bgoonz/jamstack-projects/adorable-oregano-b4c9d/content/pages/about.md

     height: short
     alignHoriz: center
     topGap: none
-    title: "We love our sea, we care about it, and we want to enjoy it for years to come."
+    title: 'We love our sea, we care about it, and we want to enjoy it for years to come.'
   - type: FeaturedPostsSection
     variant: variant-a
     colors: colors-a